Trinav-PT/SortingHat/README.md

 ![doakes](https://github.com/user-attachments/assets/e9446141-1121-4039-ba32-d39dc0f929aa)

 Did you come here looking for the magic word?
+Or the scoring for questions?
+I just can't prove it.